History Files

 10th century BC

-FeatureThe Samnite confederation of clans would already appear to exist and has settled along the Apennine range.
-According to Thucydides, the arrival of the more warlike Oenotri and Opici in northern Calabria triggers the migration of the Elymi, Itali, and Siculi into the 'toe' of Italy and onto Sicily.
-Antiochus of Syracuse, writing around 420 BC, confirms this.
-The migration would seem to be the trigger for the Lucani to enter the modern regions of southern Campania and Basilicata, thereby separating themselves from the main Samnite body.
+FeatureThe Samnite confederation of clans would already appear to be in existence and has settled along the Apennine range (see feature link for more on the naming of this range).
+According to Thucydides, the arrival of the more warlike Oenotri and Opici in northern Calabria triggers the migration of the Elymi, Itali, and Siculi into the 'toe' of Italy and into Sicily.

 Map of the Samnites